-A few weeks back, I asked you all to vote on what employer sponsored benefit was your favorite.
+I asked 20somethingfinance readers to vote on what employer sponsored benefit was their favorite.
 Out of 238 votes, the first place benefit was rather clear: medical, dental, and vision insurance.
 Here are the poll results:

 How to Put a Value on the Employee Benefits that you Receive